Fincap/ezLoop/README.md

 # ezLoop

-A simple C++  library that creates an efficient and reliable game loop.
+A simple header-only C++  library that creates an efficient and reliable game loop.
 The implementation was designed with SFML in mind, however it is totally library-agonistic and can be used with any graphics library.